Say you’re starting a startup today. How should you build your backend?

 If you want to explore a new language, you can try it out with only one Function, knowing that if it fails, you can easily rewrite it in your older language.
 By contrast, trying out a new language in a traditional backend is riskier — you need to rewrite your entire backend, and you’re screwed if you chose wrong.
 As you invariably will, from time to time.

 ⦿ Unfortunately there’s a fly in the ointment, and that’s cold start.
+I’ve seen blog posts quote numbers like half a second on AWS and multiple seconds on Google.
+This is too slow for user-facing traffic.
+So for now, Functions make sense for actions that the user is not waiting for a response on.
 To combat cold start, I wish FaaS platforms like AWS Lambda or Google Cloud Functions let us configure unused functions to hang around for an hour rather than 10 minutes .

 An hour is long enough to virtually eliminate cold starts, while still benefitting from lower costs due to lower usage at night.